 Now we just need Daniel and ROYALE Filmwear to produce those crazy pants from that scene!
 Then we’d really be ready to go!

-The James Bond QUANTUM Solden Jacket is available for $199.00 on the ROYALE Filmwear website.
-At the time of this writing, sizes small to X-large were still in stock.
+The latest version of the James Bond Solden Jacket is available for $229.00 on the ROYALE Filmwear website.
+At the time of this writing, sizes X-large and XXL were still in stock.
+For other alternatives, check out this post.

 ROYALE Filmwear provided the author with one jacket at no cost for the purposes of this review.